-There are several reasons why this ill-conceived, if well-intentioned attempt at inclusiveness -- a term becoming increasingly elastic -- failed so miserably.
-However, I'm not discussing the evils of censorship today.
-Altering original art work to appeal to others is ill advised for another reason.....it's not theirs to change (and doing so will backfire).
+There are several reasons why this ill-conceived, if well-intentioned attempt at inclusiveness -- a term becoming increasingly elastic -- failed miserably.
+I'm not discussing the evils of censorship today.
+Altering original art work to appeal to others is ill advised for another reason.....it's not theirs to change (and doing so can backfire).

 There's an iconic rock n' roll song called, "Fortunate Son", which was a protest song written about the Vietnam War and recorded by Creedence Clearwater Revival ("CCR") in the late 1960s.
-In my opinion it's a great song.
+It's a great song.

-We'll leave untouched, the original arrangement, tempo, time signatures etc. but using the wizardry of modern sound engineering, we'll just tweak the vocals a little by dubbing in my new lyrics.
+We'll leave untouched, the original arrangement, tempo, time signatures etc. but using the wizardry of modern sound engineering, we'll just tweak the vocals by dubbing in my new lyrics.